KodinGoose/zhip-8_suite/README.md

 This is an assemler/de_assembler for chip-8 and schip-8 written in Zig (version 0.14.0).

-The text below is documentation and may look funky in browser.
-Download the file to view properly.

 The language supports labels with the following syntax:
 [label_name]: This is for declaring a label, this can be on it's own line or before an opcode :[label_name] This is for using an label as an argument for an opcode that asks for an address (Including the chip-8 variant of the "sjp" opcode)

 You can write comments with the following syntax:
 #This is a comment